Endomorphisms of the Cohomology Algebra of the Even Orthogonal Grassmannian: Introduction

 The paper is arranged as follows.
-In the next section we describe the homogeneous space $M_{n,k}$.
-Then we use the Serre spectral sequence to compute the rational cohomology algebra of $M_{n,k}$.
-In the section after that we discuss endomorphisms of the rational cohomology algebra of $M_{n,k}$, and give the proofs of our main results.
-In the subsequent sections, we discuss some results about situations when the endomorphisms become the zero endomorhisms.
-We calculate a couple of lower dimensional examples, for the sake of illustration, and in the final section, we work with the Lefschetz number of type of maps mentioned in Theorem \ref{thm41}. \\
+In \S 2 we describe the homogeneous space $M_{n,k}$ and compute its rational cohomology.
+In \S 3, we give the proofs of our main results.
+In \S 4 we discuss the Lefschetz number of certain maps. \\

+\begin{ack} The authors would like to acknowledge and thank Professors Samik Basu, R. C. Cowsik, M. S. Raghunathan, and Parameswaran Sankaran for useful mathematical discussions, and their many helpful comments and suggestions during the writing of this paper. \\ The authors are grateful to H. Duan for pointing out a gap in one of the proofs in a previous version of our paper. \end{ack}